benhoyt/benhoyt.github.com/writings/books.md

 *Surprised by Hope* by N. T. Wright.
 TODO

-*Come Back Barbara* by C. John Miller and Barbara Miller Juliana.
-Very compelling true story about the prodigal daughter of minister-missionary "Jack" Miller, and how Jack and his wife learn to let go and stop trying to be the Holy Spirit in the life of their wayward daughter.
-The amount they had to learn to let go, and how they showed great love even while disagreeing with her choices, is humbling.
+*Come Back, Barbara* by C. John Miller and Barbara Miller Juliana.
+Compelling true story about the prodigal daughter of minister-missionary "Jack" Miller, and how Jack and his wife learn to let go and stop trying to be the Holy Spirit in the life of their wayward daughter.
+The amount they had to learn to let go is humbling.
 Franci and I read this separately and both found it very thought-provoking.

 *Outlaws of Time: The Legend of Sam Miracle* by N. D. Wilson.
 A wild, Wilsonian romp complete with time travel, a native American healer, and a boy with snake arms.
 Read this out loud with Franci.